snotskie/ttrpg/site/src/world.md

     As a human, you would have grown up hearing:

     - Humans, lucan, and fae are close allies
-    - Some human scholars work closely with fae
+    - Some human inventors and arcanists work closely with fae
     - The human capital is a city of wood and stone on an island, connected to the mainland by a large bridge, which the humans settled when they sailed to and discovered this land long ago
-    - Human warriors and scribes tell tales of the humans' ongoing territorial battles against the tusks and the ptero
+    - Human poets and authors tell tales of the humans' ongoing territorial battles against the tusks and the ptero

 !!! details "2.
 Tusk -- Ten Woolly Factions"
     #### Basic Stats